johnnycyberseed/ibm-zk/pages/Von Neumann Machine.md

 	- data and instructions are stored in memory
 		- which means programs can be modified _during_ execution
-		- no distinction is made between data types (e.g. decimal vs. binary vs. floating point vs. character string) -
+		- no distinction is made between data types (e.g. decimal vs. binary vs. floating point vs. character string)
+	- programs are stored in memory and execute sequentially (the [[program counter]] points to the next instruction in memory)
+	- Data flows only from/to "Input Units"/"Output Units" into the ALU; not directly into memory -
+- ## Data Flow
 	-
-- ## Data Flow
+-
-	- Data flows only from/to "Input Units"/"Output Units" into the ALU; not directly into memory -
 	-
 	-